microsoft/PSRule/README.md

 ## Changes and versioning

 Modules in this repository will use the [semantic versioning](http://semver.org/) model to declare breaking changes from v1.0.0.
 Prior to v1.0.0, breaking changes may be introduced in minor (0.x.0) version increments.
 For a list of module changes please see the [change log](CHANGELOG.md).

+> Pre-release module versions are created on major commits and can be installed from the PowerShell Gallery.
+Pre-release versions should be considered experimental.
+Modules and change log details for pre-releases will be removed as standard releases are made available.

 ## Maintainers